Polarization-independent deterministic mode localization in a photonic lantern: Results

-To demonstrate the state-of-the-art, fibre delay lines (FDLs) and fibre Faraday reflecting mirrors (FRMs) were incorporated at each PL output with equal lengths, enabling both reflection from the FRMs and precise phase control of the back-reflected light.
-The FDLs were configured to allow path length adjustment by varying the relative positions of the input and output fibre facets using a linear translation stage with a 60 mm travel range.
+To demonstrate the state-of-the-art, fiber delay lines (FDLs) and fiber Faraday reflecting mirrors (FRMs) were incorporated at each PL output with equal lengths, enabling both reflection from the FRMs and precise phase control of the back-reflected light.
+The FDLs were configured to allow adjustment of path length by varying the relative positions of the input and output fiber facets using a linear translation stage with a travel range of 60 mm.
 In our implementation, fine phase modulation was achieved by introducing PE actuators within the delay lines, where small path length variations were controlled by applying voltage signals to the PE stacks.
 Three PE stacks were used to independently adjust the optical path length—and thus the phase—at each of the three PL outputs.

-Light was injected into the MM end of the PL, and the relative output intensities were measured as 46\%, 29\%, and 25\% for PLO1, PLO2, and PLO3, respectively.
-This relative energy distribution was quantified by selectively measuring the signal intensities detected at each of the PL outputs.
-Once the coupling conditions were carefully established, the effect of phase-induced light coupling of the returned signals at the PL outputs was investigated.
-A MATLAB script was used to interface the voltage generator to send and modulate the voltage for PE stacks for controlled phase changes of the back-reflected light from the PL outputs.